headlines-toolkit/ht-preferences-client/README.md

 *   Get and set user's preferred language.
 *   Get and set user's preferred theme (light, dark, system).
-*   Manage a list of favorite news sources.
+*   Manage a list of favorite news source IDs.
-*   Manage a list of favorite news categories.
+*   Manage a list of favorite news category IDs.
-*   Manage a list of favorite event countries.
+*   Manage a list of favorite event country IDs.

 ## Issues